-- Refuse medical supplies you did not order

-- Return unordered medical supplies that are shipped to your home
+- Refuse medical supplies you did not order - Return unordered medical supplies that are

-- Report companies that send you these items

-Reducing Medicare fraud is one step towards making sure your grandchildren will have Medicare when they need it.

-You can do your part by being on the lookout for fraudulent schemes such as:

-- People going door to door to sell you healthcare items or services (only your doctor knows what you need) - People calling you to ask for your Medicare or health plan numbers - People offering you money or incentives for health care services you don't need
+Did you know?
+What you can do If you receive medical supplies that you or your doctor did not order, you might be the target of a fraud scheme.
+Take action to protect your Medicare benefits: shipped to your homeReport companies that send you these items Reducing Medicare fraud is one step towards making sure your grandchildren will have Medicare when they need it.
+You can do your part by being on the lookout for fraudulent schemes such as: People going door to door to sell you healthcare items or services (only your doctor knows what you need) People calling you to ask for your Medicare or health plan numbers People offering you money or incentives for health care services you don't need